List of British rugby league champions

 The British men's rugby league champions are the winners of the highest league in British rugby league, which since 1996 is the Super League.

-Note that due to the varying inclusion and non-inclusion of a playoff system within the competition, the team that finished first in regular season have not always been champions.
-A list of first place finishes can be found at List of British rugby league league leaders.
+Note that due to the varying inclusion and non-inclusion of a playoff system within the competition, the team that finished first in the regular season have not always been champions.
+A list of first-place finishes can be found at List of British rugby league league leaders.
 Since 2003, these teams have been awarded a separate trophy – the League Leaders' Shield.

 History

 Following the schism in 1895 that saw 22 Northern rugby clubs split from the Rugby Football Union and form the Northern Union, the 22 clubs were organised into one league.
 At the end of the 1895–96 season, Manningham were the first club to be crowned champions, finishing one point ahead of Halifax.

 Following the success of the Northern Unions first season, more clubs defected from the Rugby Football Union to join the new league.
 After concerns around travel and costs were expressed, the decision was made that the competition should be split into two separate county championships: Lancashire and Yorkshire Leagues.
 County leagues were in place for the next five seasons until 1901–02 were the top seven sides from each league resigned to merge to form a new league.
 The only other times that there was no major championship was when there were outbrakes of war.

 During the late 1980s and early 90s, Wigan became the only full-time professional club and dominated in every competition.
 A new Super League began to be mooted during the Super League war in Australia as a way for Rupert Murdoch to gain an upper hand in broadcasting supremacy with the Australian Rugby League.
 British clubs were approached to form a Super League with a cash incentive.
 Part of the deal was switching the sport to summer and the merger of some clubs, the latter not taking place due to huge protest from fans.
 All four Super League champions; St Helens, Wigan, Bradford and Leeds have all previously won the old First Division.

 Only three clubs to have been crowned champions are not in existence today.
 During the reclassification of the Championship in 1901, the league was split into two divisions.
 Manningham were placed in the Second Division, finishing 10th out of 18 teams.
 At the end of the season a series of meetings was held about establishing a Football League club in the city.
 During an annual meeting the committee voted to switch to association football, becoming Bradford City.
 A similar situation occurred at Bradford FC in 1907 when a narrow majority of members voted to withdraw from the Northern Union in favour of association football, forming Bradford Park Avenue.
 Broughton Rangers struggled post war and folded in 1955 after a failed name change to Belle Vue Rangers in 1946.